airqo-platform/code-samples/frontend/README.md

    # or
    yarn dev
    \`\`\`
+5. Code Quality and Build
+    Before committing or deploying changes, ensure code quality and build readiness by running:
+     \`\`\`
+    npm run lint   # Lint the codebase npm run build  # Create an optimized production build
+     \`\`\`

-5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.
+6. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

 ## Usage